 This week, I am reading a study on one of my favorite topics: the poverty rate.
 In 2016, about 13% of the population lived in poverty.
 When broken out by age, children continue to have the highest poverty rate (18% under age 18, 12% ages 18 to 64, and 9% 65 and over).
 Children represent 23% of the population, but 33% of the population living in poverty.
 Children and families are struggling – how does Medicaid help them?

-The authors develop the first poverty measure that counts health insurance benefits.
+The authors developed the first health-inclusive poverty measure that factors in both the need for health insurance and the value of health benefits as resources to meet that need.
 They compare the impacts of different health insurance programs to non-health programs, such as social insurance, means-tested cash, and in-kind benefits and refundable tax credits.
 They examine the population under age 65.

 What it finds